Majed Qasheesh

-Majed Qasheesh (ماجد قشيش; born 4 December 2001) is a Saudi Arabian professional footballer who plays as a left-back for Saudi Pro League club Al-Fateh, on loan from Al-Nassr.
+Majed Qasheesh (ماجد قشيش; born 4 December 2001) is a Saudi Arabian professional footballer who plays as a left-back for Saudi Pro League club Al-Nassr.

 Club career

 Qasheesh began his career at the youth team of Al-Nassr.
 On 17 September 2022, he signed his first professional contract with the club.
 He made his debut on 15 September 2022 in the 4–0 win over Al-Batin.
 On 7 September 2023, Qasheesh joined Al-Hazem on a one-year loan.
 On 27 August 2025, Qasheesh joined Al-Fateh on a one-year loan.